GholapRohit/QuickChat/README.md

-# Chat-App
+# QuickChat - Chat anytime, anywhere
-Chat with anyone, anytime and anywhere !
+Chat with anyone, anytime and anywhere!